USDA FoodKeeper – Cold Storage Guidelines

 To determine if a beer bottle that has been opened has gone bad, look for any signs of cloudiness, unusual color changes, or sediment at the bottom of the bottle.
 Smell the beer for any off-putting aromas like a sour or musty odor.
 Finally, check the texture by taking a small sip to see if the beer tastes flat or has a strange mouthfeel.

 Consuming opened beer bottles can pose a risk of bacterial contamination, including pathogens such as Lactobacillus, Pediococcus, and Acetobacter.
-To prevent illness, always store opened beer bottles in the refrigerator at a temperature below 40°F (4°C) and consume within a few days.
+To reduce the risk of foodborne illness, always store opened beer bottles in the refrigerator at a temperature below 40°F (4°C) and consume within a few days.
 Avoid leaving open bottles at room temperature for extended periods, as this can promote microbial growth and spoilage.
 High-risk scenarios include sharing opened bottles with others, especially if proper storage conditions are not maintained.

 To maintain the quality of opened beer bottles, reseal them tightly with their original caps or use airtight bottle stoppers to minimize exposure to oxygen.
 Store the bottles upright to prevent yeast sediment from mixing back into the beer when pouring.
 For optimal taste, serve beer in clean, chilled glasses to enhance the flavors and aromas.
 Avoid storing beer near strong odors or in direct sunlight, as these factors can affect the beer's taste and aroma.